 Studies have shown that the preconceived ideas that men are better at math can impact women’s views of their abilities and career aspirations.
 However, having financial confidence doesn’t mean knowing how to ace a high school calculus exam.
 It means having a working knowledge of all the little things that actually aren’t so little.

 These can include having a clear picture of money coming in and money going out, as well as setting up short- and long-term financial goals.
 Remember: It’s not necessary to know the ins and outs of the tax code to figure out how retirement accounts work or what type of home financing makes the most sense for your needs.

 Of course, you don’t have to shoulder all the responsibility of constructing a robust portfolio.
 It can make sense to work with a trustworthy, knowledgeable financial advisor, CPA, or attorney.
 Nevertheless, being able to speak intelligently about finances can improve your ability to make the wisest financial decisions.
 The more you know about your income, expenses, investments, and accounts, the more confident you’ll feel about your current financial situation.

 Maybe you’ve always let someone else cover your money matters, or perhaps you just pay the bills and hope for the best.
 Either way, you can begin to learn how to manage your finances more proactively by taking just a few simple — but essential — steps:

 - Map out your finances.

 You don’t have to be a whiz at spreadsheets to be able to create a quick, two-column document outlining your monthly income and expenses.
 Charting the flow of money into and away from your accounts can be quite revealing.

 If you like having everything on a digital interface, there are lots of great apps to help you begin mapping out your finances and budgeting.
-YNAB and Mint are two that I often recommend.
+YouNeedABudget (YNAB) is one I often recommend.
 Just make sure that whatever app you download has a user experience that you like.
 That way, you’ll be more apt to keep it updated.

 - Understand your company’s benefits.